Yilin Zhong

-Yilin Zhong (钟宜霖 (鍾宜霖)) is a British Chinese journalist, screenwriter and author.
-She is the author of seventeen novels, two film screenplays, ten books and many other work including poems and literary reviews.
-She now lives in London.
+Yilin Zhong (钟宜霖 (鍾宜霖)) is a British-Chinese journalist, screenwriter and bestselling novelist.
+She is the author of eighteen novels, two film screenplays, ten books and many other work including poems and literary reviews.
+She currently lives in London.

 Early life

 Yilin Zhong was born in China.
 Her father was a literary editor at the China Federation of Literary and Art Union in Beijing but was exiled to southwest China as miner during the Cultural Revolution.
 Zhong wrote her first poem at five which was published when she was seven, and her first short story was published at the age of twelve in Shanghai Youth Literature.
 At thirteen, she wrote a research thesis 'Who broke up the wood-stone engagement?' and it was released in the academic journal A Dream of Red Mansions Journal in 1993.

 At fourteen, Zhong wrote her first full-length novel Embracing the Sun, which was not published.
 Her second novel Sunshine and the Monsoon, written at sixteen, was published in 1995 and won her national reputation as the youngest talented writer; Zhong was interviewed by China Central Television's Book Review.
 In 1992, Zhong received an award voted by national readers for a short story released in Shanghai Youth Literature as the "Best Work of The Year".

-At the age of sixteen, Zhong was offered by three top art universities in China.
+At the age of sixteen, Zhong was offered admission by three top art universities in China.
 She decided to go to the Central Academy of Drama and studied Drama Literature and Play Writing, while she also passed the exam for the Theatre Director Department.

 Education

 Zhong studied at the Central Academy of Drama in Beijing, China, and achieved a distinction BA degree in Drama Literature and Playwriting.

-In 2002, Zhong came to the UK and achieved her MA degree in Cultural Studies from the University of Warwick.
-Afterward she immigrated to the UK and has been living in London.
+In 2002, Zhong left China to obtain her MA degree in Cultural Studies from the University of Warwick.
+After her graduation, she fully immigrated to the UK and has since been living in London.